 Two weeks before shipment, the exporting company has to apply for a check and examination of the timber to be exported, at SBB’s department of production control (afdeling Productie Controle van de SBB).
 During the examination, the minimum FOB-value, the quality, species, volume and dimensions is documented.

 The below listed key documents are based on the applicable legislation and are considered to play a key role in demonstrating legal origin.
-An overview of applicable legislation and its scope is accessible here (Forest Legality Alliance).
+An overview of applicable legislation and its scope is accessible here (Forest Legality Initiative).

 Processing and Trade